AdoucheAli/ejbunit/README.md

-# sophia
+# ejbunit

-- It is about how to create junit test class for ejb3 without an application server;
+- It's about how to create junit test class for ejb3 without an application server;
+- No embedded container;
 - Simple and straightforward;

 How to install: